Planning & Zoning

 Conformance with Comprehensive Plan

 According to state law, municipal zoning decisions must be based on a Comprehensive Plan.
 The Granbury Comprehensive Plan, adopted on November 1, 2016 includes a Future Land Use Map.
 In instances where a proposal to rezone a property is at odds with the designation found in the Future Land Use Map, a Comprehensive Plan Amendment Form will need to be filed and processed prior to any formal action upon a rezoning proposal.
-This amendment will be reviewed by Planning & Zoning Commission and approved by City Council.
+This amendment will be reviewed by the Planning & Zoning Commission and City Council.

-A change of zoning may be required if the property is not currently zoned properly.
+A change of zoning may be required if the property is not zoned properly.
 A table of land uses and their permitted zoning districts can be found in Article 4 of the Zoning Ordinance.
 A Change of Zoning Application must be submitted and approved by the City Council.
 A site plan may be required to support a Change of Zoning request.